scepman/csr-request/README.md

 You may create a self-signed certificate with PowerShell with this command, for example:

-`New-SelfSignedCertificate -Subject "CN=scepman-client-cert" -CertStoreLocation "Cert:\CurrentUser\My" -KeySpec Signature -KeyLength 2048 -KeyAlgorithm RSA -HashAlgorithm SHA256 -NotAfter (Get-Date).AddYears(10)`
+`New-SelfSignedCertificate -Subject "CN=scepman-client-cert" -CertStoreLocation "Cert:\CurrentUser\My" -KeyExportPolicy NonExportable -KeySpec Signature -KeyLength 2048 -KeyAlgorithm RSA -HashAlgorithm SHA256 -NotAfter (Get-Date).AddYears(10)`

 Afterwards, export the public part of the certificate and add it to your app registration as a certificate under the "Certificates & secrets" section.